brucenwalker/bostelweb/index.md

                             <h4>An issue of growing importance</h4>
                         </div>
                         <p>Longer living, lifestyle choice favoring sun exposure and depletion of the protective ozone layer are leading to a rapid increase in skin cancer.
-        With a growing segment of the population aged 60 and above and depleting ozone layers, the number of Melanoma cases is projected by The WHO to increase by +30% by 2030</p>
+        With a growing segment of the population aged 60 and above and thinning ozone layers, the number of Melanoma cases is projected by The WHO to increase by +30% by 2030</p>
                     </div>
                     <div class="data-point">
                         <div class="data-point__title">
                             <img class="data-point__img" src="/assets/stethoscope-badge.svg" alt="Stethoscope" aria-hidden="true" />
                             <h4>Significant unmet medical need</h4>
                         </div>
-                        <p>This causes precious resources - time and money - to be under utilized and cases the need for a more effective methodology for detecting skin cancer.
+                        <p>Skin cancer diagnosis is burdensome to both patients and health care professionals, resulting in a strong need for a more effective platform for skin cancer detection.
 Today, about 30 biopsies are performed to detect one melanoma.</p>
                     </div>
                 </div>
                 <img class="dots" src="/assets/dots.png" alt="dots" aria-hidden="true" />